swanson/swanson.github.com/_posts/2013-07-21-email-as-the-interface.md

 [st]: http://www.streak.com/

 * **Scaling is crazy cheap**: sending emails is ridiculously cheap right now.
-[Mandrill][md] is sending thousands of emails for [Moraleapp][morale] a month and we are still under the 12k/month free plan and are doing all the hard work of maintaining a positive reputation to avoid landing in spam.
+[Mandrill][md] is sending thousands of emails for [MoraleApp][morale] a month and we are still under the 12k/month free plan and Mandrill is doing all the hard work of maintaining a positive reputation to avoid landing in spam.

 * **Interesting technical challenges**: go tell a computer scientist you need an NLP system to parse expenses out of a free-form inbound email and watch their face light up.
 Or how